lucasmodrich/lucasmodrich.github.io/_posts/2008-06-24-dresden-to-prague-by-train-the-experience.md

 A short 30 minute ride had us in Prague, our final destination.
 We had been traveling for about 5 hours now - not bad for a journey that is meant to take just 2 hours.

-We made it, and in one peice - and with a good story to tell.
-So tonight we are sitting in our hostel (actually an old two bedroom apartment) having dinner, and a few drinks relaxing - planning what we will do tommorrow.
+We made it, and in one piece - and with a good story to tell.
+So tonight we are sitting in our hostel (actually an old two bedroom apartment) having dinner, and a few drinks relaxing - planning what we will do tomorrow.